-I'm pretty embarrassed to admit that it's only very recently—as in over the past few months—that I've really started to sit up and take notice of issues like sustainability within the beauty industry.
+I'm pretty embarrassed to admit that it's only very recently—as in over the last year or so—that I've really started to sit up and take notice of issues like sustainability within the beauty industry.
 When it comes to my weekly food shop, I've been on the right page for a while—swapping my plastic-wrapped peppers for loose ones and making sure my peanut butter is palm-oil free before heading to the checkout.
 But when it comes to the beauty products that I enjoy using, I've very much had my head in the sand.

-To push myself well and truly out of my beauty comfort zone, I made a pledge with myself to take home and test all of the natural beauty products that I've been sent over the last few weeks; after all, there's no better time to experiment with your beauty routine than when you're working from home.
+To push myself well and truly out of my beauty comfort zone, I made a pledge with myself to actually test all of the natural beauty products that I've had sitting in my stash for a while; after all, there's no better time to experiment with your beauty routine than when you're working from home.
 I also chatted with as many brands as possible to find out their natural beauty recommendations.
 Turns out, some of the products that are already a part of my regular skincare rotation are natural and I hadn't even realised it.

 Disclaimer: I'm still learning about natural beauty so, while some of these products might not be 100% natural, they all harness plant-based and natural ingredients as a major part of their formulas.
 I'm aware that there is still much to be done in terms of sustainable packaging and production, and that ingredients are just one part of this journey.
 We all have to start somewhere, right?